Filipino Duterte, Chinese Xi urge restraint in South China Sea - ExBulletin

 Filipino Duterte, Chinese Xi urge restraint in South China Sea

-MANILA (Reuters) – Philippines’ Rodrigo Duterte and Chinese President Xi Jinping have stressed the need for restraint to maintain peace in the South China Sea, the presidential office in Manila said on Saturday.
+Philippine President Rodrigo Duterte and Chinese President Xi Jinping have stressed the need for restraint to maintain peace in the South China Sea, the presidential office in Manila said Saturday.

 “The leaders stressed the need to make every effort to maintain peace, security and stability in the South China Sea by exercising restraint, defusing tensions and working on a mutually acceptable framework of functional cooperation,” the presidential office said in a statement.